 Here, the display has been connected via 100 feet of ribbon cable, and it's working perfectly.

 This one is now in Australia.

 A simple heatsink which is shared between the three triacs will allow initial testing to take place on site.

 All the data and power lines have been routed via a standard ribbon cable.

 This approach allows the 3.3V RF module to be fitted at a later stage if required.

 NB.
 The later (green) PCB can support both 5V SSR(s) and the 3.3V RF module without requiring any off-board components.

 A larger enclosure has been used to ensure plenty of space.

-Because the 4-digit display was not needed, I've modified that area of the PCB to provide the extra connections.
+Because the 4-digit display was not needed, that area of the PCB has been modified to provide extra connections.